Webdev-DavidM/GetGroundProject/README.md

 # GetGround Project

-This project was a take home project as part of a recruitment process
+This project was a take home project as part of a recruitment process.

 # Image